Paul Verlaine

 Of all-conquering love and careless fortune,

-They seem not to trust their own fantasy
+They seem to mistrust their own fantasy

 And their song melts away in the light of the moon,